-This document is based on guidance from Keeping Children Safe in Education (KCSIE) 2022 and Working Together to Safeguard Children 2018.
+This document is based on guidance from Keeping Children Safe in Education (KCSIE) 2023 and Working Together to Safeguard Children 2018.
+It follows the July 23 guidance issued in the relevant Surrey County Council SG / CP policy.

 This policy was produced in conjunction with staff and governors and shared with the community.
 It reflects the procedures and processes that are used at Busbridge CE Junior School.